 CNJG family foundation members can also search for additional resources through our members-only portal to the National Center for Family Philanthropy Knowledge Center.

 - resource provided by the Forum Network Knowledgebase.

 Search Tip: Search with " " to find exact matches.

-In this new monograph, Philanthropy Northwest board member Daniel Kemmis explores the sometimes-fraught relationship between philanthropy and democracy.
+Daniel Kemmis explores the sometimes-fraught relationship between philanthropy and democracy in this updated report.
 Beginning with a wide-ranging stroll through the shared history of philanthropy and democracy, Kemmis examines the current post-Citizens United landscape and asks whether philanthropy can and should do more to strengthen the infrastructure and practices of democracy.